 RESEA Exemption Service

-Claimants who are assigned an RESEA profile score that is at or above the Board cutoff score and qualify for any of the above exemptions may be exempted from participating in the RESEA program.
-To exempt an RESEA claimant from participating, Workforce Solutions Office staff must enter the RESEA Exemption service on the Activity History/Service Plan page in WorkInTexas.com.
+Claimants who are assigned an RESEA profile score that is at or above the Board cutoff score and qualify for any of the above exemptions may be eligible to be exempted from participating in the RESEA program.
+Workforce Solutions Office staff members do not have the authority to exempt a claimant from participating in the RESEA program.

 Appendix A: Potential Unemployment Benefits Eligibility Issue—Reporting Template—WF-42 Form